Hinatsumi98/Cosmoem/README.md

 # Credits and Thanks

 - *YOU* for reading this.
-- [Apostasy] (https://github.com/Oghma-Infinium/Apostasy/blob/main/README.md) for the readme base
+- [Cosmoem] (https://github.com/Oghma-Infinium/Cosmoem/blob/main/README.md) for the readme base